mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 ~~~

 - QUIC + TLS: The emerging QUIC standard is decomposed into the three pieces outlined in Section I {{I-D.ietf-quic-tls}}.
-TLS is used as the handshake protocol running on a dedicated QUIC stream, a
+TLS is used as the control protocol running on a dedicated QUIC stream, a
 QUIC-specific record protocol encrypts and encapsulates stream frames, and
 the main QUIC component handles the transport of these frames.